proinsias/an-independent-mind/docs/LLMs.md

 		- Trained on vast amount of data (GPT-3.5 ~45 terabytes of data)
 		- Huge number of parameters in the model (GPT-3.5 175 billion)
 	-   Generate human-like text and understand context
 * All current high performing NLP (like BERT) are based on the idea of denoising auto-encoders.
-(From Machine Learning to Autonomous Intelligence, Yann LeCun, Meta Chief DS)
+(From Machine Learning to Autonomous Intelligence webinar, Yann LeCun, Meta Chief DS)

 ## ChatGPT